JonathanDussot/star-wars-quiz/TESTING.md

 ## W3C Validator

-I used the W3C Validator to validate the HTML and CSS code of the following pages below:
+I used the W3C Validator to validate the HTML and CSS code from my page.
+Results can be seen in the screenshots below:

 [index.html](index.html) - returned no errors or warnings [screenshot of index.html being validated](documentation/sw-w3c-html.png)

 [style.css](assets/css/style.css) - returned no errors or warnings [screenshot of style.css being validated](documentation/sw-w3c-css.png)

+## JSHint

+I used JSHint to validate the JavaScript code from my page.
+Results can be seen in the screenshots below:

 [script.js](assets/js/script.js) - returned 47 warnings as seen in screenshot, no errors found.
 [screenshot of script.js being validated](documentation/sw-js-hint.png)